chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 _Categories could have many sub categories (deep to one level)._
 _Category could have no parent or one parent at max._

 I always prefer to define the most important entities just to get the ball rolling.
-The given rules above, could easly accomplished with these tables:
+The given rules above, could easly accomplished with these "core" tables:

 * Artisans
 * Categories
 * Products

 But, since this is a multilingual website, we gon to need other tables to store localized fields.
-For that I plan to use [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization) package.
-This package offers the following:

-* Detect language from browser
-* Smart redirects (Save locale in session/cookie)
-* Smart routing (Define your routes only once, no matter how many languages you use)
-* Translatable Routes
-* Supports caching & testing
-* Option to hide default locale in url
-* Many snippets and helpers (like language selector)
+Laravel’s Eloquent ORM is a very powerful part of Laravel.
+Unfortunately, it doesn’t provide support for multilingual models out of the box.
+Adding that functionality isn’t that difficult with [astrotomic/laravel-translatable](https://github.com/Astrotomic/laravel-translatable) package.
+It's a Laravel package for translatable models.
+Its goal is to remove the complexity in retrieving and storing multilingual model instances.
+With this package you write less code, as the translations are being fetched/saved when you fetch/save your instance.

 With that in mind, we end up with these tables: